SienaSantos/jquery-game/README.md

 ### Probability and breakdown ###
 - cave 100% + 5 gold
-- house 80% +/- 10 gold
+- house 80% + 10 gold
-- goldmine 60% +/- 20 - 25  gold (random)
+- goldmine 80% + 1 - 25  gold (random)
-- casino 40% +/- 40 - 50 gold (random)
+- casino 50% (+ OR -) 40 - 50 gold (random)

 ###Features###
 - Counter for number of attemps
 - Counter for total gold.
-Make it red if he loses money and green if he gains money
+Make it red if he loses money, black if 0 gain or loss and green if he gains money
 - A log of the event.
 If the ninja loses money, make the log text color red and green if he gains money.
 - Reset button (gold 0 and trys 20)
 - Different locations with buttons (no need for actual pictures of the location)